 - Salt: 1 teaspoon

-2. Create the Rice Flour Mixture
+2. Prepare the Rice Flour Mixture

 - Reserve 500ml of coconut milk for later use